System Design Space

 easy

-Cloud Native matters not as a collection of trendy tools, but as a discipline that sets baseline rules for the application, the platform, and the way changes get shipped.
+Cloud Native matters not as a collection of fashionable tools, but as a discipline that sets baseline rules for the application, the platform, and how changes are delivered.

-In real design work, the chapter shows how stateless compute, explicit external dependencies, and automatable delivery flows create a minimal cloud-native baseline from which teams can make clearer platform choices and judge the real cost of operating them.
+In real design work, the chapter shows how stateless services, explicit external dependencies, and automatable deployment flows create a minimal baseline for choosing a platform and judging its operating cost.

-In interviews and engineering discussions, it helps separate the cases where cloud-native genuinely accelerates a system from the ones where platform complexity grows faster than the actual needs of the business and the team.
+In interviews and engineering discussions, it helps separate cases where cloud-native design genuinely accelerates a system from cases where platform complexity grows faster than the needs of the business and the team.

 Practical value of this chapter